Tuesday, April 9, 2024

 BEARERS.
 OF LIGHT - COFRADIA, IGLESIA DE SANTO TOMAS - 1991

-February 1991 - Listening to Joseph the Starwatcher while painting my Taos studio, I heard an ad from the Center for Anthropological Studies announcing a group trip through Guatemala.
-Having just sold a large canvas at my Santa Fe gallery, I thought "Aha, this is my chance to get some good photographs for a new series of paintings!!!
+February 1991 - .While painting my Taos studio and listening to Joseph the Starwatcher's astrological forecast one snowy January morning, I heard an ad from the Center for Anthropological Studies announcing a group trip through Guatemala.
+Having just sold a large canvas at my Santa Fe gallery, I thought "Eureka! my chance to get some good photographs for a new series of paintings!!!
 Inspired by Clark Hulings paintings of Mexico, this could be my ticket!
-Enamored by tGeorge Carlson's Tarahumara pastels, the fantastic work of Elias Rivera and Ramon Kelley's wonderful Mexican portraits, I was inspired to go to Guatemala.
+Enamored by George Carlson's Tarahumara pastels, the fantastic work of Elias Rivera and Ramon Kelley's wonderful Mexican portraits, I was inspired to go to Guatemala.
 The joke in all of this is that I am and always have been severely agoraphobic!
 What was I thinking?
 Deciding to put it all on the line, I signed up and put my money down.
 Away I go!!!!

 The tour was sponsored by an archaeologist and his wife from Albuquerque and led by an expert guide from Arizona.
 I missed the evening orientation because of the two hour night drive from Taos and figured it was no big deal.
 Thus everything I experienced in Guatemala came as a total surprise!
 Our group assembled at the airport.
 My bags were packed and I was headed into the Great Unknown!
 Buen Viajae!!!!

-Back to Guatemala City and the market on our tour.
-I took my first photos in this strange place.
+Back to Guatemala City and the first market on our tour.
+I took my a few photos in this strange place.
 Beyond excited by the colors I imagined these images filling all the blank canvases in my studio once back in Taos.
 We were warned that if we gave one child with their hand out, we would be swarmed by many more.
 A very young girl came up to me with a small child who definitely looked as though he was dying.
 She said he was her baby brother and held out her little hand for a quetzal.
 Because of our strict warning, I refused.
 Her desperation still haunts me.
 I know why families cross the Rio Grande!

 The Procession on Good Friday shattered all my illusions about this trip.
 My head was still in that dreamy slowness of Taos.
 Alfombras, colorful carpets of sawdust and flowers lined the streets.
 Huge crowds lined the cobblestone streets.
 Heavy clouds of incense, strange and slow music could be heard in the distance with the heavy regular beat of a drum - a slow and heart stirring dirge.
 The crowds parted to make way for the very long and heavy "anda".
 Eighty to 100 men dressed in purple satin robes and white gloves carried the float on their shoulders supporting a life-sized statue of Christ carrying His cross to Gethsemane.
 A wagon with the musicians playing the dirge followed behind.
 Another much smaller anda followed carried by women in black.
 They carried impressive statue of Mary robed in black with a halo of silver stars.
 That night many vigils and prayers in the cathedral.